Scalable $M$-Channel Critically Sampled Filter Banks for Graph Signals: -Channel Critically Sampled Filter Bank

 \subsection{Joint vertex-frequency localization of atoms and example analysis coefficients}

-We start by empirically showing that the dictionary atoms (the columns of $\boldsymbol{\Phi}$) are jointly localized in the vertex and graph spectral domains.
+Next, we empirically examine the joint localization of the dictionary atoms in the vertex and graph spectral domains, which is key for their ability to compactly represent localized phenomena (e.g., discontinuities, edges).
 On the Stanford bunny graph \cite{bunny} with 2503 vertices, we partition the spectrum into five bands, and show the resulting partition into uniqueness sets in Fig.\ \ref{Fig:bunny_signal}(c).
-The first row of Fig.\ \ref{Fig:bunny_coef} shows five different example atoms whose energies are concentrated on different spectral bands.
-These atoms are also generally localized in the vertex domain; however, the atom at wavelet scale 3 is more spread in the vertex domain, possibly as a result of using ideal filters in the filter bank, an issue we revisit in Section \ref{Se:fast_prop}.
-The second row of Fig.\ \ref{Fig:bunny_coef} shows the spectral content of all atoms in each band, with the average for each represented by a thick black line.
-As expected, the energies of the atoms are also localized in the spectral domain.
+The first row of Fig.\ \ref{Fig:bunny_coef} shows five example atoms whose energies are concentrated on different spectral bands.
+These atoms are also generally localized in the vertex domain, with the wavelets becoming more localized at higher scales, as expected.
+The second row of Fig.\ \ref{Fig:bunny_coef} shows the localization of the spectral content of all atoms in each band, with the averages represented by thick black lines.

-Next we apply the proposed transform to a piecewise-smooth graph signal ${\bf f}$ that is shown in the vertex domain in Fig. \ref{Fig:bunny_signal}(a), and in the graph spectral domain in Fig. \ref{Fig:bunny_signal}(b).
+We then apply the proposed transform to a piecewise-smooth graph signal ${\bf f}$ that is shown in the vertex domain in Fig. \ref{Fig:bunny_signal}(a), and in the graph spectral domain in Fig. \ref{Fig:bunny_signal}(b).
 The full set of analysis coefficients is shown in Fig.\ \ref{Fig:bunny_signal}(d), and these are separated by band in the third row of Fig.\ \ref{Fig:bunny_coef}.
 We see that with the exception of the lowpass channel, the coefficients are clustered around the two main discontinuities (around the midsection and tail of the bunny).
 The bottom row of Fig.\ \ref{Fig:bunny_coef} shows the interpolation of these coefficients onto the corresponding spectral bands.
 If we sum these reconstructions together, we recover the original signal in Fig.\ \ref{Fig:bunny_signal}(a).